entigolabs/infralib-lab/quickstart/4/readme.txt

-#Infralib - Delete created resources
+#Infralib - Cleanup / Uninstall

 Delete all the AWS resources created and uninstall the Infralib Agent.